 The accompanying statements of activities present the changes in net assets distinguishing between operating and nonoperating activities.
-Operating activities principally include all revenues and expenses that relate to the College's educational programs, research, and supporting activities.
-Operating revenues include investment return pursuant to the College's endowment spending policy and appreciation earned on working capital funds.
-Operating revenues also include the release of temporarily restricted net assets in support of operating activities, and all unrestricted contributions.
+Operating activities principally include all operating revenues and expenses that are an integral part of its educational programs, research, and supporting activities, net assets released from donor restrictions to support operating expenditures, and transfers from board-designated and other nonoperating funds to support current operating activities.
+Operating revenues include investment return pursuant to the College's endowment spending policy, appreciation earned on working capital funds and unrestricted contributions.